rails/rails/guides/source/engines.md

 $ rails plugin --help
 ```

-The `--full` option tells the plugin generator that you want to create an engine, creating the basic directory structure of an engine by providing things such as an `app` directory and a `config/routes.rb` file.
-This generator also provides a file at `lib/blorgh/engine.rb` which is identical in function to a standard Rails application's `config/application.rb` file.
+The `--full` option tells the generator that you want to create an engine, including a skeleton structure by providing the following:

+  * An `app` directory tree
+  * A `config/routes.rb` file:

+    ```ruby
+    Rails.application.routes.draw do
+    end
+    ```
+  * A file at `lib/blorgh/engine.rb` which is identical in function to a standard Rails application's `config/application.rb` file:

+    ```ruby
+    module Blorgh
+      class Engine < ::Rails::Engine
+      end
+    end
+    ```

+The `--mountable` option tells the generator that you want to create a "mountable" and namespace-isolated engine.
+This generator will provide the same skeleton structure as would the `--full` option, and will add:

+  * Asset manifest files (`application.js` and `application.css`)
+  * A namespaced `ApplicationController` stub
+  * A namespaced `ApplicationHelper` stub
+  * A layout view template for the engine
+  * Namespace isolation to `config/routes.rb`:

+    ```ruby
+    Blorgh::Engine.routes.draw do
+    end
+    ```

+  * Namespace isolation to `lib/blorgh/engine.rb`:

+    ```ruby
+    module Blorgh
+      class Engine < ::Rails::Engine
+        isolate_namespace Blorgh
+      end
+    end
+    ```

-The `--mountable` option tells the generator to mount the engine inside the dummy testing application located at `test/dummy`.
-It does this by placing this line into the dummy application's routes file at `test/dummy/config/routes.rb`:
+Additionally, the `--mountable` option tells the generator to mount the engine inside the dummy testing application located at `test/dummy` by adding the following to the dummy application's routes file at `test/dummy/config/routes.rb`:

 ```ruby
 mount Blorgh::Engine, :at => "blorgh"